Searching for details:

 At the beginning of April, the State Commission reviewed the results of the on-pad tests, the readiness of the launch facilities and the completion of safety measures for the launch personnel and approved the first launch from Vostochny on April 27, 2016, at 05:01 Moscow Time.

-As predicted years ago, Roskosmos faced problems in finding Soyuz rocket missions which could be justified to fly from Vostochny when pads for this rocket were already available in Baikonur, Plesetsk and Kourou.
+As predicted years ago, Roskosmos faced problems in finding Soyuz rocket missions which could be justified to fly from Vostochny, with pads for this rocket family already available in Baikonur, Plesetsk and Kourou.
 Following the inaugural launch from Vostochny in 2016, no other missions were planned from the new spaceport for the rest of the year.
-Only one payload -- the Kanopus-V No. 4 satellite -- was booked to fly from Vostochny in 2017.
+Only one payload -- the Kanopus-V No. 4 satellite -- was initially booked to fly from Vostochny in 2017.

 However, Roskosmos hoped that a large European contract for multiple launches of OneWeb satellites on as many as eight Soyuz rockets in 2018 would make it economically feasible to shift at least three of these missions to Vostochny.
 Three more OneWeb launches could originate from Vostochny in 2019, along with the launches of a Meteor-M2-2 satellite and the Luna-Glob (Luna-25) lander, also tentatively planned for that year.

 Also, new-generation Smotr-R remote-sensing satellites could be suitable candidates to fly from Vostochny into near-polar orbits, if they would be ready as planned in 2019.
 Other federal and commercial payloads, which would require new processing infrastructure not available at existing Soyuz launch sites, could be shifted to Vostochny at the end of the decade.
 However given likely delays faced by new projects, Vostochny could see little use until the introduction of the launch pad for the Angara rockets, which was not expected until at least 2021.